Credit Card Shyness

-The only way to sidestep any and all credit card-related fears is to follow this strategy:
+The only way to sidestep any and all credit card-related fears is to follow these strategies:

-- DO pay your credit card bill in full and on time:
+- DO pay your credit card balances in full and on time:

 - so you do not carry a balance, therefore cannot be charged interest

-- to protect you from being charged late fees and other penalties
+- to protect yourself from being charged late fees and other penalties

 - to keep the cost of having a credit card down (depending on the issuer and the type of card, you may only have an annual fee for your card)

-- to have worry-free enjoyment of the perks and rewards that your card may come with
+- for worry-free enjoyment of your card’s perks and rewards

-- DO only use it to pay bills and make purchases that you can cover with money that you already have in your bank account and budget and know you can afford
+- DO only use it to pay bills and make purchases that you know you can afford with the funds currently in your accounts

 - DON’T treat it as additional available income

 - DON’T use it to fill the gaps when your paycheck isn’t quite covering everything